wp-plugins/bake-posts/readme.txt

 == Screenshots ==

-I have added Screen shots for showing Recently added posts with parameters limit="5" and excerpt="5".
+1. I have added Screen shots for showing Recently added posts with parameters limit="5" and excerpt="5".
+Add new Posts page.

+2. Showing the post page.
 == Changelog ==

 = 1.0 =